The Best Ashwagandha Supplement:

-Each bottle contains 120 capsules, and they recommend 2 pills (a total of 1,200mg of ashwagandha) per day.
-A bottle will last for about 2 months at this rate.
+Each bottle contains 120 ashwagandha capsules, and they recommend taking two pills (a total of 1,200mg of ashwagandha) on a daily basis.
+A bottle will last for about two months at this rate.

-They recommend taking 3 capsules per day which is too many capsules for me.
+They recommend taking three ashwagandha capsules on a daily basis, which is too many capsules for me.
 However, you do get a total of 2,100 mg of ashwagandha.

 I don’t think it’s the most cost-effective option.
 You’ll go through one bottle in a month if you follow their suggested serving size.